 Environmental restraints use the patient’s environment to restrict their movement.
 In particular, this type of restraint uses seclusion and isolation.

 This method of restraint works by placing a patient in a room where doors are shut, preventing them from leaving the room freely.
-The intent is to cut off their access from other areas of the unit or building and from other people or activities.
+The intent is to cut off their access from other areas of the unit or building and other people or activities.

 Patients could be secluded or isolated in a dedicated isolation room or in their bedrooms or just preventing them from accessing an area they want to go to.